advanteo/vagrant-puppet-lamp/README.md

 it will try to mount them before nfs-server-kernel is intstalled on the machine.

 If you want to use NFS (what I would recommend for Drupal as it has many files) you have to:
-1. do 'vagrant up' without NFS enabled (nfs-kernel-server will get installed on the box)
+- do 'vagrant up' without NFS enabled (nfs-kernel-server will get installed on the box)
-2. edit Vadrantfile to enable nfs and do 'vagrant reload'
+- edit Vagrantfile to enable nfs and do 'vagrant reload'

 Notes:
  - The 'drupal' directory is linked to the webserver document root.